shimaore/huge-play/middleware/client/commands.coffee.md

 * doc.number_domain.calendars: array or object of calendars.
 Each calendar is an array of dates in `YYYY-MM-DD` format.
 The calendars are used as filters by doc.local_number.ornaments' `in_calendars` command.

-FIXME Allow for modules using us to specify which module(s) to run in case of menu-send.

     menu_conference_module =
       name: 'menu_conference_module'
       include: ->